NavyaG-lab/Tech-writer/data-users/FAQs/dataset-series.md

 ### How to determine if the issue is because of deduplication

-1. Login to Databricks where the append data in a dataframe is available.

-    Make sure you have the list of fields that are primary keys - https://github.com/nubank/itaipu/tree/master/src/main/scala/nu/data/br/dataset_series in your dataset series.
+1. Make sure you have the list of fields that are primary keys - https://github.com/nubank/itaipu/tree/master/src/main/scala/nu/data/br/dataset_series in your dataset series.

+1. Login to Databricks and load your append data in a dataframe (you'll need to load the data from `nu-tmp` or whichever bucket you placed it on before running the DSS append command).

+1. Run the following to check whether deduplication may be removing rows from your append.

+    ```scala
+    val originalCount = appendDf.count()

+    val dedupedDf = appendDf.select($"<primary-key1>", $"<primary-key2>", $"<primary-key>",).distinct()

+    val dedupedCount = dedupedDf.count()
+    ```

-1. Run the following and you will find the rows missing, where these missing rows would be same as the ones in the primary keys in your series contract.
-If dedupedDf's count is lower than appendDf's, then the deduplication logic is masking some duplicated rows.
+    If `dedupedCount` is lower than `originalCount`, then the deduplication logic is removing some rows because they share primary keys.
 Therefore, some part of the data in that series append is missing in the analytical environment.

-    Make sure that you run `.count()` on each of the dataframes to get the number of rows deduplicated.

-    ```
-    val ac = appendDf.count()

-    val dedupedDf = appendDf.select($"<primaray-key1>", $"<primary-key2>", $"<primary-keyn>",).distinct()

-    val dc = deduppedDf.count()
-    ```
+    Note that this will only work when troubleshooting deduplication within a single append.
+If rows across different appends share primary keys they will also get deduplicated according to it.
+You can check whether data from a new append may be deduplicated away due to a former append by joining your new append data with the latest contract data of your dataset.

     **Example**

-    ```
+    ```scala
-        val ac = appendDf.count()
+    val originalCount = appendDf.count()

     val dedupedDf = appendDf.select($"as_of", $"cnpj", $"tipo_socio", $"cnpj_cpf_socio").distinct()

-        val dc = deduppedDf.count()
+    val dedupedCount = dedupedDf.count()
     ```

+### How to fix deduplication issues

+You'll need to [update the primary keys](#how-can-i-change-the-primary-key) to ensure that the rows of your append are unique according to the set of primary keys.

 ## How can I change the primary key?

-You may have realised that the primary key assigned to a field in your dataset is not unique and need to change it.
-Then, in your dataset, you can just remove the flag `isPrimaryKey = true,` assigned for the field in the `contractschema`.
+You may have realised that the primary key assigned to a field in your dataset is not unique and needs to be changed.
+To do so, you can remove the flag `isPrimaryKey = true` from the `DatasetSeriesAttribute` corresponding to this field in the `contractSchema` of the `DatasetSeriesContract`.
 For more information on primary keys, refer to the documentation on [Dataset series](https://github.com/nubank/data-platform-docs/blob/e17ce316f92d0fb5078325387e3d007119bdabad/data-users/etl_users/dataset_series.md#rename-attributes).